hackforla/access-the-data/README.md

 - Each platform should include an [active link](#) to the official documentation.

 # How to contribute

 Explain the different ways people can contribute.
 For example:

-- Join the team {on Slack/at our weekly hack night/etc}.
+- Join the team on Slack [#data-literacy](https://app.slack.com/client/T04502KQX/C01L2ANCG6M?cdn_fallback=2)
+- At our weekly hack night TBD.
 - To help with user research, {do ABC}.
 - To provide design support, {do XYZ}.
 - To contribute to the code, follow the instructions below.

 Remember to provide direct links to each channel.

 ## Installation instructions